JozeifWalker/Walker-Web-Development-Final-Project/README.md

 # Notes
 1. The data populating the tables is persistent.
-I used MySQL Workbench as a database that stores the data and also use a JDBC connector that allows application to communicate with database.
+2. MySQL is used as the database.
+3. The database is connected to the Java Web App via JDBC API.